bseltz-cohesity/scripts/reports/powershell/activeSnapshotsRemote/README.md

 ## Other Parameters

-* -remoteCluster: name of replica cluster to inspect
+* -remoteCluster: name of replica cluster to inspect (target of the replications)
 * -days: (optional) limit query to the last X days (default is 90)
 * -dayRange: (optional) chunk helios query to X day ranges (default is 7)
 * -pageSize: (optional) API paging (default is 1000)